Giunco171/Giunco171/README.md

 <!--
     Who's there?!
 I'm Giovanni Pascuzzi!
     What brings you here?
-Seems you're here exploring my README code Feel free to lurk!
+Seems you're here exploring my README code...
+    Feel free to lurk!

-    But may I please ask you to follow me in return? xoxoxo You may also want to connect with me on LinkedIn @TODO <3 -->
+    But may I please ask you to follow me in return? xoxoxo You may also want to connect with me on LinkedIn @GiovanniPascuzzi <3 -->

 <!-- Shell info -->